 Why go to all that trouble?
 Creating “wow” is expensive and, in the case of Mystére, even dangerous.
 Sure it makes the show exciting and worth the money you have to spend on a ticket.
 But, you’re already there.
-You’ve already made the decision to buy the ticket.
+You’ve already decided to buy the ticket.
 Why go to all the trouble?

 It’s easy.
 Reputation.
 Why do so many people buy tickets to Cirque Du Soleil every year?
-Because they’ve either been “wowed” at a previous show or they’ve heard about the “wow” of previous shows.
-They want to go an experience something full of “wow.”
+Because they’ve either been “wowed” at a previous show, or they’ve heard about the “wow” of previous shows.
+They want to go and experience something full of “wow.”

 Apply this to the church and your growth strategy.
 I use the example of our annual Kids’ Camp when writing about big events, growth strategy, etc., but I don’t often write about the importance of “the wow” when it comes to these events.
 I believe one of the reasons our camp grows each year is due to the attention (and expense!) we place on the “wow factor.”
 We’ve driven a motorcycle through the auditorium, had Darth Vadar and a group of Imperial Storm Troopers surprise the kids, and had a hot air balloon land on the campus.
 We’ve even shot a character out of a cannon!
 (That was interesting to pull off!)

 And of course, since our Kids’ Camp grows each year, Kids’ Camp Sunday’s attendance grows each year, and so does our opportunity to reach the lost.
 Now I’m getting around to the mission of the church :).